silverstripe/silverstripe-errorpage/README.md

 ## Limitations

-The functionally in this module was separated out from the SilverStripe CMS module and retains some [existing issues](https://github.com/silverstripe/silverstripe-framework/issues/4149).
+The functionally in this module was separated out from the Silverstripe CMS module and retains some [existing issues](https://github.com/silverstripe/silverstripe-framework/issues/4149).
 An issue of note is that static error pages are generated but are rarely served up, and rarely re-generated.
 This can lead to website visitors seeing a stale or broken page in the event of a 500 server error.
 Contributions are welcome, please open a pull request if you want to add a feature or fix a problem.

-## Upgrading from SilverStripe 3.x
+## Upgrading from Silverstripe 3.x

 ### API changes